Aldo633/nixnet-grpc-example/README.md

 # nixnet-grpc-example
- Example Client that sends CAN FD Raw frames through gRPC
+ Example Client that sends CAN FD Raw frames through gRPC.
+Based on grpc-example-client releases from ni-grpc-device.